-If you’ve never meal planned before, I’ve got some tips to help you get started.
+If you are new to meal planning, here are some easy tips to help you get started.

 - First and foremost, know your grocery budget before hitting the store.
-(We use cash for this and several other expenses for the week, so my husband takes the cash with him and it prevents him from spending more than what we’ve budgeted.)
+(We use a cash system, so my husband takes the grocery envelope with him to the store, which prevents him from spending more than what we have budgeted.)

 - Plan your weekly meals around the current week’s sale items.
-If chicken is on sale this week, plan a couple meals around that.
-Ground Beef on sale?
+If chicken is on sale this week, plan a couple of meals around that.
+Ground beef on sale?
 Have a meal that incorporates it.

-- Start out by only planning dinners until you’ve gotten the hang of it.
-Then you can begin to add breakfasts and lunches.
+- Start with only dinners until you’ve gotten the hang of it.
+Then you can begin to add breakfasts and lunches to your meal planning.

 - When you get the groceries home, prep anything that can be prepped ahead of time and toss it into the freezer.
-In the morning before heading out, pull that night’s meal out so it’ll be thawed by the time you get home.
-This is a great way to decrease your prep time at night after you’ve gotten home from work.
+In the morning before heading out, pull out anything that needs to thaw.
+This is a great way to decrease your prep time on dinner each night.

-I’ve become a time management geek and meal planning is one of my favorite strategies for making life easier and keeping us within our budget.
+I’ve become a time management junkie (which you may already know about me) and meal planning is one of my favorite strategies for streamlining by time, making life less chaotic during the 5:00 scramble, and keeping us within our budget.

-As with any time management strategy, you have to implement to make it effective!
+As with any time management strategy, you have to implement in order for it to work.
 So don’t just talk about it…..get out and do it!

-I challenge you to meal plan for just one month.
-You’re going to love getting rid of that dreaded 5:00 scramble!
-Be sure to let me know how it goes for you!
+I challenge you to meal plan for just one month and see how it goes.
+I have no doubt you’re going to love getting rid of that dreaded 5:00 scramble!
+Comment below and let me know how it goes for you!

 Until next time, my friend……

 P.S.
 Don’t miss out on a single post.
-Sign-up for my newsletter below and get the scoop delivered right to your inbox.
+Sign-up for our newsletter below and get every post delivered right to your inbox.

 Special Note: This post may contain affiliate links.
 All opinions are my own.
 By purchasing products through these links, I may receive a small commission, however, your cost for the item does not change.